takdir-rex/regsnap/README.md

 Region-based Sub Snapshot and recovery based on Apache Flink.

-This repo is cloned from https://github.com/apache/flink/tree/release-1.14 and modified to realise our research objective.
+This repo is cloned from https://github.com/apache/flink/tree/release-1.14 and modified to realize our research objective.

 # Features
-* Defines a custom snapshot goup/region of adjecent pipelined operators
+* Defines a custom snapshot group/region of adjacent pipelined operators
 * Triggers savepoint for the defined regions instead of global snapshots
-* Recovers stateful operators of failed region only instead of global snapshot recovery
+* Recovers stateful operators of the failed region only instead of global snapshot recovery

 # References
 Please refer to this publication for the details: